 Dr. Ellison joined SCPMG in 1984 as a family medicine physician.
 He served in multiple roles, including president of the Professional Staff, chief of staff, physician director of the Performance Improvement Committee, physician director Primary Care Services, founding faculty of Orange County’s Family Medicine Residency Program and assistant area medical director.
 In 2002, Dr. Ellison was appointed area medical director for Orange County and joined SCPMG’s Board of Directors.
 He is a past recipient of Orange County’s Family Medicine Physician of the Year.

 After completing his undergraduate degree at Duke University, Dr. Ellison received his medical degree from the University of Virginia.
 He completed his residency training in Family Medicine at Halifax Hospital Medical Center, University of South Florida, where he served as chief resident.

 Dr. Ellison is board certified in Family Medicine and is a diplomate of the American Academy of Family Physicians.
 He has attended the Advanced Leadership Program at the University of North Carolina at Chapel Hill and Harvard’s Advanced Management Program.

-Recognized for its high-quality outcomes, an emphasis on disease prevention, and affordable health care, Dr. Ellison believes Permanente Medicine and Kaiser Permanente’s coordinated, integrated model provides an answer to health care in America and that the people of Kaiser Permanente are its peerless advantage.
+Recognized for its high-quality outcomes, an emphasis on disease prevention, and affordable health care, Dr. Ellison believes Permanente Medicine and Kaiser Permanente’s coordinated, integrated model provides an answer to health and health care in America and that the people of Kaiser Permanente are its peerless advantage.